Reflective Jewelry General Manager Kyle Abraham Bi (right) and husband Runyu at their small, Covid-safe wedding ceremony in September 2020.

 Looking to work with an awesome small artisan studio with excellent cred?
 Call our shop at 888-733-5238 or email info (at) reflectivejewelry.com for a free consultation. —Marc Choyt, co-owner

-I (Kyle) live in Manhattan, and for the past 5 years have worked remotely for one of Santa Fe, New Mexico’s top custom designer jewelers…who also happens to be the only Fairtrade Gold jeweler in the USA.
+I (Kyle) work for one of Santa Fe, New Mexico’s top custom designer jewelers…who also happens to be the only Fairtrade Gold jeweler in the USA.

 At the start of 2020, I saw marriage on the horizon with my then-boyfriend.
 But, this revelation left me with a few things to figure out.
 For queer couples, the “proper” steps to take aren’t always so clear.